 Yeah.
 And you know, I’m excited to talk about that one.
 So I’m going to hold for a sec, but I’ll look for what’s the cost of tier two.
 How does that work?

 So it’s $199 a month and you get the avatar briefs, both tracks, the session plans, the video briefs, current Two-Brain growth clients, they get a discount code.
 That’ll give them $70 off a month.
-So it’ll take that cost down to $129 a month and they can find that discount code in their roadmap.
+So it’ll take that cost down to $129 a month and they can find that discount code in their Growth ToolKit.

 - I have a bunch of questions.
 I want to know a lot about the coach development career advancement stuff.
 But before we get to that, talk to me about SEMM programming.
 Tell me again, what the acronym stands for and how this is becoming a bigger part of being an excellent coach in 2021.